mHijuxS/mhijuxs.github.io/_posts/2025-04-24-hackthebox-forest.md

 ![AO](file-20250424042252753.png)

-We are members of the Account operators group, which is a default group in Active Directory that has the ability to create, delete, and modify user accounts and groups.
+We are inherit the rights of the Account operators group, which is a default group in Active Directory that has the ability to create, delete, and modify user accounts and groups.
 This group is typically used for delegating administrative tasks to non-administrative users.
-We can see that we have the ability to modify the group "EXCHANGE WINDOWS PERMISSIONS" which is a group that has the rights to perform a DCSync attack over the domain.
+We can see that we have the ability to modify the group "EXCHANGE WINDOWS PERMISSIONS" which is a group that has [WriteDacl](/theory/windows/AD/acl#access-rights-bits) rights over the domain.

 ![GAll](file-20250424042301509.png)